 Dynamic support and resistance levels justify their name and they can change their value due to any reason.
 Moving averages may be used as dynamic support and resistance levels.
 Such levels of resistance and support are fundamentally different from the horizontal support and resistance levels.
 They are constantly changing, depending on past price movements in the market.
 When using moving averages, there is no need to keep track of these support and resistance levels for the analysis of their behavior in the future.
 A trader working with moving averages faces only a problem of period choice.

 Dynamic is a key word because these support and resistance levels are not like the traditional horizontal lines.
 Dynamic levels are constantly changing, depending on recent price movement.
 Many traders are considering moving averages as key support or resistance levels.
-These traders set a SELL order or Call binary options when the price falls and is testing moving average and get BUY orders or Put options when the price rises and touches the moving average.
+These traders set a Sell order or Buy contracts when the price falls and is testing moving average and get BUY orders or Sell contract when the price rises and touches the moving average.

 Look at the 15-minute chart of EURAUD pair and imposed EMA with a period of 55 on it.
 Let’s see whether EMA is good as dynamic support and resistance.
 It seems that it really works well.
 Every time the price was close to the line of EMA and tested it, EMA acted as support, and the price is back to normal level.
 It is amazing, isn’t it?